ivangfr/springboot-vault-examples/spring-cloud-vault-approle-mysql/README.md

 - **Leases are renewed and rotated**
 - `AppRole` is the `Vault` authentication method used

+## Prerequisite

+Before running this example, all the steps described at [Start Environment](https://github.com/ivangfr/springboot-vault-examples#start-environment) should be previously executed.

 ## Setup Vault-MySQL

 Open one terminal and inside `springboot-vault-examples` root folder run